Haruma-K/Addler/README.md

 In the above code, the resource is released as soon as the `fooObj` is destroyed.

-If you bind the lifetime of a resource to a GameObject at load time like this, you don't have to worry about forgetting to release it.
+This way, you don't have to worry about forgetting to release it.

 <p align="center">
   <img width=500 src="https://user-images.githubusercontent.com/47441314/107219809-f0855880-6a54-11eb-9947-87e6948e4d60.png" alt="Lifetime Binding">
 </p>

-In addition, there is a preloader that preloads resources and get them synchronously, and also object pooling to reuse Prefab instances.
+In addition, there is a preloader that preloads resources and get them synchronously, and also object pooling to reuse prefab instances.

 <p align="center">
   <img width=500 src="https://user-images.githubusercontent.com/47441314/107220479-b9fc0d80-6a55-11eb-81db-6cd7b855f4fb.png" alt="Object Pooling">